Advanced RAG techniques

 Note

-RAG intertwines with the general topic of model evaluation, and adjacent to such things as synthetic data and Challenges with RAG
+RAG intertwines with the general topic of model evaluation, and adjacent to such things as synthetic data generation for RAG evaluation and Challenges with RAG

 - small chunks β limited context β incomplete answers